 Components of COGS

-- Opening Inventory: The value of goods available for sale at the beginning of the accounting period.
+- Opening Inventory: The value of goods held for sale at the start of the period.

-- Purchases: The cost of raw materials or finished goods acquired during the period.
+- Purchases: All goods and raw materials acquired during the accounting period.

-- Closing Inventory: The value of unsold goods at the end of the accounting period.
+- Closing Inventory: The value of unsold goods remaining at the end of the period.

 Definition